 Getting to Walton Lake

-The 30-mile drive will take you from the more arid Central Oregon town into the deep forests of the Ochoco Mountains in under an hour, via U.S. Highway 26, Ochoco Creek Road and U.S. Forest Service roads.
+The 30-mile drive from Prineville will take you from the more arid Central Oregon town into the deep forests of the Ochoco Mountains in under an hour, via U.S. Highway 26, Ochoco Creek Road and U.S. Forest Service roads.

 There is good signage directing you to the lake.
 You can also come south via Highway 26 after visiting the John Day Fossil Beds National Monument or other attractions.